Angel0po/EDA_BON-AO/README.md

 ![image](https://github.com/user-attachments/assets/9f217ea9-6fc5-4b91-b668-6bfb6d089261)

- Upon further research, the correct release date for the song is April 14th, 2022, according to Wikipedia, 2024.
+ Upon further research, the correct release date for the song is April 14th, 2022, according to Wikipedia (2024).
 Fortunately, the correct instance also has a higher stream count, indicating that it is the most recent log of data for the track.
 We should, therefore, drop the instance indexed at 372.

  ```python
 df_spotify.drop(index=372, inplace=True)